Use a visual schedule to help your child deal with change

-Visual schedules and supports are effective for children with delayed receptive language (e.g., understanding of language), or those who struggle attending to and processing auditory information (i.e., oral language).
-Some children become anxious or act out when demands are placed on them and they do not understand what is being asked.
-It is common for parents and educators to see a decrease in behavioural concerns when visuals are used to support their child.
+Visual supports are effective for children with delayed receptive language (e.g., understanding language) or those who struggle to attend to and process auditory information (i.e., oral language).
+Some children become anxious or act out when they don’t understand demands.
+Visuals can help.

-Many families find it helpful to work with a behaviour consultant at home or a special education teacher at school to develop visual supports.
+Many families work with a behaviour consultant at home or a special education teacher at school to develop visual supports.
 When developing a visual schedule:

 When Using the Schedule